-The current economic climate means more and more businesses are finding it difficult to stay afloat, let alone profitable.
+The current economic climate means more and more small businesses are finding it difficult to stay afloat, let alone profitable.
 It’s been predicted that a whopping 60% of start up businesses go bust after the first two years of starting up.
 This is due to careless spending, the failure to adapt to the needs of their clients and customers and the inability to be able to recognise trends in the growing market.
 Making a profit should be the end-game for any business, but many business owners spend frivolously and the dept is the final nail in the coffin for then.
 Are there things you’re wasting money on in your small business?
 Here are a few simple ways you can start to cut your costs…

 Evaluate your Office Space